AathreyaG/reactai-starter/analysis.md

 ### Areas of Uncertainty

 - **CSV File Size**: The maximum file size for uploads is not specified.
 - **User Authentication**: Details on user authentication and authorization are not provided.
+Single person app, no auth.
 - **Integration Details**: Specifics on how the application will integrate with FedMall and GSA Advantage are not clear.
 - **Data Validation**: The level of data validation required for CSV uploads is not specified.
 - **Error Handling**: How errors in CSV uploads or during publication should be handled is not detailed.